 - 1.1.
-The University is committed to supporting and developing its staff, to ensure that they are able to fulfil their roles and responsibilities to a high standard of competence.
+The University is committed to supporting and developing its staff to ensure that they are able to fulfil their roles and responsibilities to a high standard of competence.
 Through the University's recruitment procedures, every effort is made to ensure that new staff have the appropriate skills and abilities, or a clear, demonstrated potential to achieve these, for the roles they are recruited to fulfil.
 At the start of their employment (or internal transfer/promotion), staff should be clearly informed of their responsibilities and the standards of work performance required.
 This should be reinforced through appropriate induction and training, and effective, regular feedback, both positive and negative, relating to work performance.
-The University's appraisal scheme which addresses all elements of each individual's responsibilities, development, and performance, supports this approach.
+The University's appraisal scheme which addresses all elements of each individual's responsibilities, development and performance supports this approach.
 Managers are responsible for ensuring that performance issues are addressed promptly and fairly, and that they receive appropriate training, for example, in relation to recruitment, staff management, and appraisal. - 1.2.
-The Capability Procedure provides a framework for dealing with cases, where staff fail to achieve the performance standards expected of them.
-The procedure applies to all staff, it promotes consistency, and should be applied in accordance with the University's Inclusive Sussex Strategy and its related HR policies.
-It aims to manage under-performance, by identifying the causes or contributory factors, and by ensuring that, as far as possible, all staff are enabled to fulfil their responsibilities, in line with the aims and objectives of the University. - 1.3.
-The Capability Procedure addresses the ability to carry out a job to the required standard (the, can't"). as opposed to issues of willful inadequacy. or misconduct (the "won't"), which are handled through the University's Disciplinary Procedure. - 1.4.
+The Capability Procedure provides a framework for dealing with cases where staff fail to achieve the performance standards expected of them.
+The procedure applies to all staff, it promotes consistency, and should be applied in accordance with the University's Equality and Diversity policy.
+It aims to manage under-performance by identifying the causes or contributory factors, and by ensuring that, as far as possible, all staff are enabled to fulfil their responsibilities in line with the aims and objectives of the University. - 1.3.
+The Capability Procedure addresses the ability to carry out a job to the required standard (the 'can't') as opposed to issues of wilful inadequacy or misconduct (the 'won't'), which are handled through the University's Disciplinary Procedure. - 1.4.
 The procedure also recognises that a proportion of University staff will not perform to the required standard.
-It provides managers with the mechanism to deal effectively with those who under-perform, ultimately by dismissing someone who does not show adequate improvement.
+It provides managers with the mechanism to deal effectively with those who underperform, ultimately by dismissing someone who does not show adequate improvement.